Allenz5/ShortCutAI/README.md

   - In Tips, choose `Open Privacy & Security settings for me`
   - Scroll to `“GoBuddy was blocked to protect your Mac”`
   - Click `Open Anyway`

-- GoBuddy is safe to use.
-We’re completing the official developer verification for macOS and Windows.

 ---